jallanxjallan/hhp/stories/kcic.md

 ---
 note_id: 272
-status: 📤
+status: 📝
 title: KCIC
 ---

-1. HHP sets up framework for High speed rail.
+1. Explain the involvement of HPP in structuring the Jakarta - Bandung High Speed Rail project.